-The SSRC was asked by WIPB to assist with recruitment and confirmation for a community forum on health care issues held at Minnetrista Center in Muncie, Indiana.
+The SSRC assisted local public broadcasting affiliate WIPB with recruitment and confirmation for a community forum on health care issues.
 WIPB’s community dialogue on health care was one of several similar forums held throughout the country by PBS.
-The Center assisted by consulting on the telephone recruitment outline (script), drafting the Questions and Answers sheet for calling, arranging for the purchase of the sample (and later for additional numbers), calling prospective attendees and conducting follow-up calls, developing a spreadsheet to track calls and tracking all calls (participant name, address, phone, email, dates of contact, attendance status, best time to call back if necessary, date of any follow up calls, miscellaneous information and demographics, including age, race, education and political party), regular reporting on calls to WIPB for them to prepare and mail packets to participants, data entry of pre-test/post-test conducted on the day of the forum.
+The SSRC assisted by consulting on the telephone recruitment outline (script), drafting the Questions and Answers sheet for calling, arranging for the random sample, contacting and following-up with attendees, tracking all calls, regular reporting call progress/outcomes to WIPB for them to prepare and mail packets to participants, and data entry of pre-test/post-test conducted on the day of the forum.

 Middletown Area Survey (MAS) (1982 - 2002)